 In some instances, it becomes necessary to extract teeth.
+If that’s the case, you can trust Dr. Villarreal to perform the extraction with compassion.
 There are a wide number of reasons teeth removal or extraction is necessary, including:

 - Teeth loosened due to advanced gum disease: in these instances bone loss can already have begun, making tooth loss inevitable.

 - Severe infection or risk of spreading infection: when teeth become severely infected, they can often be saved with a root canal.
 In some instances, this isn’t possible due to a spread of infection to bone or surrounding teeth.

 - Severe decay: if a tooth can’t be saved with a filling, crown, or other restoration, it may need to be extracted to relieve pain or prevent infection.

 - Fractured/broken teeth: while most damaged teeth can be restored, there are instances in which a fracture runs too deep to preserve the tooth.
 In these cases, extraction is necessary to relieve the severe pain and risk of infection that come with a seriously fractured tooth.

 - Wisdom teeth impaction: when wisdom teeth erupt at a bad angle or fail to erupt at all, extraction can be necessary.
 Normally an advanced procedure, we can do this in our San Antonio, TX office!